imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

     width="650"
     height="420"
     loading="lazy"
-  />
+    alt="Using the Firefox Grid Inspector to check the change on the track’s size when resizing" />
   <figcaption>
     Using the Firefox Grid Inspector to check the change on the track’s size when resizing